d12frosted/elpa-mirror/gnu/corfu-readme.txt

   • The popup can be summoned explicitly by pressing `TAB' at any time.
   • The current candidate is inserted with `TAB' and selected with `RET'.
-  • Candidates sorting by prefix, string length and alphabetically.
+  • Candidate sorting by prefix, string length and alphabetically.
   • The selected candidate is previewed (configurable via `corfu-preview-current').
-  • The selected candidate automatically committed on further input by default.  (configurable via `corfu-preview-current').
+  • The selected candidate is automatically committed on further input by default.  (configurable via `corfu-preview-current').
-  • The [Orderless] completion style is supported.
+  • Supports the [Orderless] completion style.
 The filter string can contain arbitrary characters, after inserting a space via `M-SPC' (configurable via `corfu-quit-at-boundary' and `corfu-separator').
-  • Deferred completion style highlighting for performance.
+  • Lazy completion candidate highlighting for performance.
   • Support for candidate annotations (`annotation-function', `affixation-function').
-  • Deprecated candidates are crossed out in the display.
+  • Deprecated candidates are displayed as crossed out.
   • Icons can be provided by an external package via margin formatter functions.
-  • Rich set of extensions: Quick keys, Index keys, Sorting by history, Candidate documentation in echo area, popup or separate buffer
+  • Rich set of extensions: Quick keys, Index keys, Sorting by history, Candidate documentation in echo area, popup or separate buffer.

 [Orderless] <https://github.com/oantolin/orderless>